Redirect Map Bloated to Thousands of Lines, Slowing Builds

 }

-Pair with a comment convention: every rule must have # added: YYYY-MM-DD reason: ... on the line above.
-Annual review removes anything stale.
+Pair it with a comment convention: every rule carries # added: YYYY-MM-DD reason: ... on the line above.
+An annual review removes anything stale.

 When this is not on you

 A redirect map is a ledger of past decisions.
 Some bloat is the cost of legitimate URL hygiene over years.
-The goal is not zero, it is “auditable and not chain-y.”
-If your business genuinely renamed sections four times, you will have multi-hundred rules and that is fine as long as the chains are collapsed and each rule is justified.
+The goal is not zero rules, it is “auditable, under the cap, and not chain-y.”
+If the business genuinely renamed sections four times, you will have hundreds of rules, and that is fine as long as the chains are collapsed and each rule is justified.

 Easy to misdiagnose as

-• “Crawl budget problem on content pages.”
-When Googlebot reports lots of “Page with redirect,” it is spending budget on your redirect map, not on new content.
+• “Crawl-budget problem on content pages.”
+When Googlebot reports many “Page with redirect” URLs, it is spending budget on your redirect map, not on new content.

 Prevention

-• Collapse multi-hop chains in the same PR that adds the new redirect (write a script, not a process).
+• Collapse multi-hop chains in the same PR that adds the new redirect (write a script, do not rely on a process).

-• Wildcards for bulk taxonomy renames; never enumerate siblings by hand.
+• Use wildcards for bulk taxonomy renames; never enumerate siblings by hand.

 • Annotate every rule with # added: YYYY-MM-DD reason: so future-you knows whether to delete it.

-• Push protocol/host/slash normalization to edge config, never per-page.
+• Push protocol, host, and slash normalization to framework or edge config, never per-page.

-• CI line-count cap so the file cannot silently grow past your threshold.
+• CI line-count cap set below your host’s hard limit so the file cannot silently grow past it.

 FAQ

 • Will deleting old redirects hurt SEO?
 Only if the source URL still has impressions, inlinks, or backlinks.
-If all four signals are zero for 12+ months, the URL is gone from the indexable web and the rule is dead weight.
+When all four signals are zero for 12+ months, the URL is gone from the indexable web (only the final destination is ever indexed) and the rule is dead weight.

 • 301 vs 302 for slug renames?
-301 (permanent) for renames you intend to keep.
-302 only for genuinely temporary moves, which on a content site is rare.
+Use 301 (permanent) for renames you intend to keep; Google passes ranking signals to the target and drops the old URL from the index.
+Use 302 only for genuinely temporary moves, which on a content site is rare.

 Tags: #Content ops #Troubleshooting #SEO #redirects #site-performance #Crawl budget